 Control certificate functions#

-Types of stability#
+Types of Stability#

-Consider an LTI system \(\dot{x} = Ax\).
-Let \(x^\mathrm{eq}\) be an equilibrium state, where \(f(x^\mathrm{eq}) = 0\).
-Then the equilibrium is:
+Consider a linear time-invariant (LTI) system \(\dot{x} = Ax\).
+Let \(x^\mathrm{eq}\) denote an equilibrium point, that is, a state for which \(f(x^\mathrm{eq}) = 0\).

 Type